bizreach/common-ml/README.md

       }
     }'

-If the above request is succeeded, you can analyze texts with EsTextAnalyzer in Python.
+If the above request is succeeded, you can analyze texts with ElasticsearchTextAnalyzer in Python.

-    from commonml.text import EsAnalyzer, EsTextAnalyzer
+    from commonml import es

+    analyzer_url = 'es://localhost:9200/.analyzer/kuromoji_neologd_analyzer'
-    es_analyzer = EsAnalyzer(host='localhost:9200',
+    es_analyzer = es.build_analyzer(analyzer_url)
-                             index='.analyzer',
-                             analyzer='kuromoji_neologd_analyzer')
-    es_text_analyzer = EsTextAnalyzer(es_analyzer)

     for term in es_text_analyzer('今日の天気は晴れです。'):
         print(term)

+### ElasticsearchReader

+TBD

 ### ChainerEstimator